woodkatiec/Multiple-Comparisons-Method/README.md

 2  TRUE FALSE  TRUE
 3  TRUE  TRUE FALSE

+# Zewari Method Usage and Limitations
+   The Zewari method tends to be slightly conservative, with lower FWER than alpha.
+It has almost identical, but slightly less power than Tukey's method.
+   The difference in power between Tukey and Zewari method is much smaller than the difference in FWER.
-# Zewari method is best for when false positives want to be avoided and when there are 8 or more observations per population
+   Thus, the Zewari method should be used when false positives need to be avoided.
-   The Zewari method tends to be slightly conservative, check full simulation code for data frame with FWER for I:2-9, J:5-20 The Zewari method tends to have almost identical powr to Tukey for I:5, J:10, check power table in full simulation code to see if       power for a given I and J is desired for a given scenario
+   Ideal Scenario: Zewari method has highest power and lowest FWER combination for I=10, J=19:
+         Zewari's ower is only .0002 less than Tukey, but the error is lowered by .01002 Code for checking Zewari's power and FWER for specific I, J, standard deviation, and alpha is available in respository.